prajjwal1/fluence/README.md

 Please head to this [link](prajjwal1.github.io/fluence) to learn how you can integrate fluence with your workflow.
 Since it's an early release, there might be bugs here and there.
 Please file an issue if you encounter one.

 ## Minimal Examples
-Right now, it consists of major adaptive computation approaches which have been tested with transformers.
-Fluence is easy to use.
+Fluence is easy to use and fully compatible with Huggingface transformers.
 Here are some of the examples

 ### Using Adaptive Attention Span